 These species are relatively peaceful (especially when compared to other cichlids!), and they can easily be placed along with other peaceful fish.
 They are quite easy to care for due to their calm nature.

 When they are in captivity, they can easily feed on pellets or flakes.
-They are generally eager eaters and also savour prepared foods like tubifex, ocean plankton, freeze dried bloodworms and even floating food sticks.
+They are generally eager eaters and also savor prepared foods like tubifex, ocean plankton, freeze-dried bloodworms and even floating food sticks.

 They can consume vegetable-based flake also.
 They need to be fed twice a day with small amounts of food.
 Vitamins and supplements can also be added to their diet, as all fish benefit from them.